Covent Garden Market

 The majority of Covent Garden Market is wheelchair-accessible via ramps and designated disabled parking and service dogs are welcome throughout.

-Explore more of downtown London after a round of shopping at Covent Garden Market.
+Explore more of downtown London after shopping at Covent Garden Market.
 Visit historic St. Peter’s Cathedral Basilica, which dates back to the early 19th century, then take a walk in neighbouring Victoria Park.
-Go museum-hopping from the London Museum, home to over 5,000 works of art and 45,000 artefacts collected from around the world, to the London Regional Children’s Museum if you’re travelling with kids.
-Beer enthusiasts will enjoy the two hour tour at Labatt Brewery, Canada’s largest brewery, or a visit to any of the smaller but equally compelling local craft breweries such as Toboggan Brewing Company or family-run Anderson Craft Ales.
+Museum-hop from the Museum London, home to over 5,000 works of art and 45,000 artifacts collected from around the world.
+Beer enthusiasts will enjoy the two-hour tour at Labatt Brewery, Canada’s largest brewery, or a visit to any of the smaller but equally compelling local craft breweries such as Toboggan Brewing Company or family-run Anderson Craft Ales.